grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>EnforcedSampleLimit defines global limit on the number of scraped samples
+<p>EnforcedSampleLimit defines a global limit on the number of scraped samples
-that will be accepted.
+that are accepted.
 This overrides any SampleLimit set per ServiceMonitor and/or PodMonitor.
 It is meant to be used by admins to enforce the SampleLimit to keep the overall number of samples and series under the desired limit.
-Note that if a SampleLimit from a ServiceMonitor or PodMonitor is lower, that value will be used instead.</p>
+Note that if a SampleLimit from a ServiceMonitor or PodMonitor is lower, that value is used instead.</p>
 </td>
 </tr>
 <tr>